eggheadio-projects/build-a-blog-with-react-and-markdown-using-gatsby-notes/08-gatsby-build-gatsby-page-slugs-dynamically-from-markdown-with-gatsby-node-js.md

 # [08.
 Build Gatsby Page Slugs Dynamically from Markdown with gatsby-node.js](https://egghead.io/lessons/gatsby-build-gatsby-page-slugs-dynamically-from-markdown-with-gatsby-node-js)

 Gatsby includes several Node APIs for building sites.
-In this lesson, we’ll use the `createPages` API to dynamically build a page for each of our posts, by using the URL path in the frontmatter of each Markdown doc found via a GraphQL query.
+In this lesson, we’ll use the `createPages` API to dynamically build a page for each of our posts, by using the URL path in the front matter of each Markdown doc found via a GraphQL query.

 ## Page template